mwaldl/codon_usage_in_zebrafish/README.md

 - `sample`: containing the sample id;

-- `timepoint`: the 1-based index of the timepoint within the analysed time series at witch the samples was draw;
+- `timepoint`: the 1-based index of the time point within the analysed time series at witch the samples was draw;

 - `timepiont_name`: text description of the time point.